O1984narongsak/omise-ios/README.md

 #### Come back flow implementation

 After a user authorizes a payment with an external application, they will be redirected to a specified `returned URL`.
-Developer need to implement either a [custom URL scheme](https://developer.apple.com/library/content/documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/Inter-AppCommunication/Inter-AppCommunication.html) or [Universal Link](https://developer.apple.com/library/content/documentation/General/Conceptual/AppSearch/UniversalLinks.html) and set a proper returned URL for the charge in order to allow user to navigate back to your app.
+Developer need to implement a [Universal Link](https://developer.apple.com/library/content/documentation/General/Conceptual/AppSearch/UniversalLinks.html) and set a corresponding returned URL for the charge in order to allow user to navigate back to your app.

 #### Disallow opening external app default behavior